Prescribed burning frequently asked questions

 In areas of mallee vegetation it is sometimes necessary to burn the tree tops to achieve the desired fuel reduction and ecological outcomes.
 Temporarily reducing the canopy cover can provide access to light and nutrients for a greater variety of plant species, improving the biodiversity of the area.

-Who does the burning?
+Who does the burning on private land?

 Are there alternatives to burning?